oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 2. Under **Related Resources**, click **Audit Policies**.

-3. From the **Compartment** drop-down list, make sure your compartment is selected.
+3. From the **Compartment** drop-down list on the left, make sure your compartment is selected.

-4. From the **Target Databases** drop-down list, select your target database.
+4. From the **Target Databases** drop-down list on the left, select your target database.

 5. On the right, click the name of your target database.

-6. Click **Retrieve** to retrieve the custom audit policies that were provisioned when you loaded the sample data into your target database.
-When the retrieval is completed, notice that you can now enable the following three custom audit policies through Oracle Data Safe:
+6. Notice the following three custom audit policies are available.
+You provisioned these on your target database when you loaded the sample data.
+They are not yet enabled.

     - `APP_USER_NOT_APP_SERVER`
     - `EMPSEARCH_SELECT_USAGE_BY_PETE`